zz-blue/SmartFlow-Doc/source/Example.rst

       trajectory_path: "trajectories"
       cfd_dtype: "float64"
       action_bounds: [-1.0, 1.0]
+      # The reward beta value, which is used to balance the global reward and local rewards in this step
       reward_beta: 0.2
+      # The case names for the CFD case
       case_names: ["retau_05200"]
       # You may need to adjust the CaLES executable path and case folder according to your setup below:
       executable_path: "/scratch/maochao/code/CaLES/build/cales"  # Path to the CaLES executable